Travelport-xx/travelport-uapi-tutorial/lesson_3-9.md

 #### go()

 In concept, the `go` method of `Lesson9` functions similarly to the nearestTerminal() method.
-It is called from the javascript, client-side code and returns JSON-encoded results.  `Go()` however is responsible for calling the TravelPort uAPI to get the pricing results.  `Go()` takes parameters like this:
+It is called from the javascript, client-side code and returns JSON-encoded results.  `Go()` however is responsible for calling the Travelport uAPI to get the pricing results.  `Go()` takes parameters like this:

 {% highlight java %}
 public static Result go(String outboundDate ,String returnDate,